-During check-out, the RAs will inspect the apartments, record any damages using the Apartment Inventory Checklist, collect keys and obtain the signature of the resident on the Apartment Inventory Checklist.
+All residents must check out with an RA.
+During check-out, the RAs will inspect the apartments and record any damages.
 The cost of any damages to the bedroom/apartment will be charged at the time of check-out.

-Residents are required to return the apartment key, the RA cards and plug adapters, clean their apartments, and throw out their garbage.
+Residents are required to return the apartment key, the RA cards and plug adapters, clean their apartments and dispose of trash properly.